 Yes, there are still project managers in project portfolio management!
 Project managers can own individual projects within the larger portfolio.
 Depending on the size and scope of the portfolio, some projects may also be owned and managed by the project portfolio manager.

-Project portfolio management helps you and relevant project stakeholders get a bird’s-eye view across large-scale projects and initiatives.
-When used correctly, PPM can help you see the big picture and make better strategic decisions.
-Teams that use project portfolio management tools benefit from:
+Project portfolio management is part of a larger system of work: work management.
+When used correctly, PPM helps you and relevant project stakeholders get a bird’s-eye view to make better strategic decisions.
+Teams that use project portfolio management software benefit from:

 High-level, holistic planning